This article is relevant to any employer who starts reporting, from within this payroll system, STP events during the financial year either because:

 - Change the BMS ID in this payroll system to that of the previous payroll system's BMS ID;

-- Copy over the employees' payroll ID used in the previous payroll system to the STP Payroll ID field in this system;
+- Copy over the employees' payroll ID used in the previous payroll system to the STP Payroll ID field in this system.
+If you do not have access to the employees' payroll ID, you can ask the employee to access their MyGov account and follow these steps:

 - Import YTD figures into this payroll system using the opening balances feature;